With so many hearing devices available online, it seems as though buying online is the best way to go considering the time and money being saved.

 PSAPs come in all sizes and shapes, as well as prices.
-Where some may amplify all of the sounds in a given radius equally, some will target certain range of frequencies to reduce noise and amplify speech.
+Where some may amplify all of the sounds in a given radius equally, some will target a certain range of frequencies to reduce noise and amplify speech.
 Remember that amplifying all sounds will leave you hearing sounds you want to hear and the sounds you don’t want to hear also.

 3. User reviews

-Great thing about shopping online is that at the comfort of your own home, you can compare and contrast items as well as read reviews from hundreds of past customers.
+The great thing about shopping online is that at the comfort of your own home, you can compare and contrast items as well as read reviews from hundreds of past customers.
 While hearing aids are personalized to your own state of health, most PSAPs are one size fits all that may or may not cater to your benefits.
-Make sure to read through the reviews to get good grasp of what the pros and cons are from the words of past customers.
+Make sure to read through the reviews to get a good grasp of what the pros and cons are from the words of past customers.

 4. A trial period or a risk-free return policy

-Purchasing and finding the right PSAP will take some trial and error considering the one-size-fits-all to a problem that unique to everyone.
-While most reliable retailer for hearing devices will offer some kind of trial period or a risk-free return policy, some cheap PSAPs may not.
+Purchasing and finding the right PSAP will take some trial and error considering the one-size-fits-all to a problem that is unique to everyone.
+While most reliable retailers for hearing devices will offer some kind of trial period or a risk-free return policy, some cheap PSAPs may not.
 As Nicholas Reed, an audiologist from John Hopkins University puts it, “If you buy something for $19.99 out of the back of a magazine, it’s probably too good to be true.”